charmed-kubernetes/openstack-cloud-controller-operator/README.md

 when the `cloud-config` secret is created or updated based on the auth and connection information provided to this charm.

-## OCI Images

-The base image for this operator can be provided with `--resource operator-base=ubuntu:focal`.

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines